wookienz/transmission-remove/README.md

 # transmission-remove
 remove torrents from transmission after a period of time.

-This python scipt will remove all torrents from transmission that are older than the value passed to it. e.g. If your tracker requires a 30 days reseed then run:
+This python script will remove all torrents from transmission that are older than the value passed to it. e.g. If your tracker requires a 30 days reseed then run:

 python main.py 30